 An initial group of MDIs — including banks, credit unions and community development financial institutions (CDFIs) — will pilot a series of deep-dive assessments to better understand their existing techstack, individual goals, strategic priorities and technology gaps.
 The assessments will help formulate a blueprint for each MDI to implement a third-party digital solution.

-The pilot is meant to start a multi-year “test and learn” collaboration between MDIs, fintech pioneers and technology experts.
-AIR will release publicly the results of the pilot test as well as a road map to inspire MDIs — and other small financial institutions — across the ecosystem to modernize their digital infrastructure.
+The initiative is meant to start a multi-year “test and learn” collaboration between MDIs, fintech pioneers and technology experts.
+AIR will release publicly the results of the test as well as a road map to inspire MDIs — and other small financial institutions — across the ecosystem to modernize their digital infrastructure.

-The experience of MDIs in the initial pilot group will help create a digital strategy for MDIs on a wider basis to strengthen competitiveness, expand product offerings, improve customer experience, lower costs and improve profitability.
+The experience of MDIs in the initial group will help create a digital strategy for MDIs on a wider basis to strengthen competitiveness, expand product offerings, improve customer experience, lower costs and improve profitability.
 The end result will be the preservation of MDIs as a beacon to their customers in the digital age.

 Elam and James, who lead the national trade association representing MDIs, come on the show to discuss how these specialized companies are struggling in the face of technological change, competition from larger banks and other forces.

 Community banks are vital to economic wellbeing but are under stress.
 Challenged to compete with large banks and fintechs, smaller institutions could pioneer focused innovation, but need access to technology to serve customers and cut costs.

 The MDI Digital Modernization initiative seeks to strengthen competitiveness and customer access at Minority Depository Institutions to narrow the racial wealth gap.

 Stay informed by joining our mailing list